caden3k18/libgen_Automation/README.md

 After each download, the next link in the list is processed.
 Once all of the links on a given page are done, it will continue like this through each of the page results.

+An automation process for Project Gutenberg has also been added with a few minor changes to the approach.

 My internet access is awful at the moment as I am preparing to relocate.
 As such, I haven’t fully tested the entire process.
 I just made sure that the first few links were working as intended.

 There are some other things I would like to add when I have more time.